Fedict/eid-mw/sdk/readme.txt

 API Documentation
 =================
 The SDK 4.0 uses the pkcs11 v2.11 API.
-This API is explained in following document:
+This API is explained in the following document:
 “RSA Security Inc. Public-Key Cryptography Standards (PKCS)”, this document can be found in the doc folder (pkcs-11v2-11r1.pdf).